konscodes/advent_of_code_2023/05/README.md

 2. Once we get through each seed we should have a list of seeds with seed[-1] pointing at location extract the min location min([seed[-1] for seed in seeds])

+## Part 2: Mutlirange
+I tried brut and reverse brut approach starting from locations first however none of them worked on input data.
+It seems that the algorithm needs to be improved to work with ranges in a more efficient way.
+Unfortunately unable to solve part 2 yet.